-3023.
-Where one or both of the spouses has a conservator, the court in which any of the conservatorship proceedings is pending may determine any of the following when the issue is raised in any proceeding under this division:
+3023. (a) Except as provided in subdivisions (b) and (c), where one or both of the spouses has a conservator, the court in which any of the conservatorship proceedings is pending may hear and determine any of the following when the issue is raised in any proceeding under this division:

-(a) The validity of a homestead.
+(1) The validity of a homestead.

-(b) Whether property is community property or the separate property of either spouse.
+(2) Whether property is community property or the separate property of either spouse.